hitarth031099/ramp-fe-challenge-hitarth/README.md

 └───src
 ```

-Once you finish your challenge, create a new folder called `ramp-fe-challenge-solved`, where you copy the following from the project you worked on:
+Once you finish your challenge, create a new folder called `ramp-fe-challenge-hitarth`, where you copy the following from the project you worked on:

 - `email.txt` _Required_: Replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.
 - `src` _Required_: Copy the `src` folder as it is.
 This folder should contain your updated version of the app.
 Don't worry about the rest of the app, we will deal with it.